fsharp/fsharp.org/specs/language-spec/index.md

 It discusses topics such as lexical analysis, grammar, types including type inference algorithm, expressions, patterns and other.

+The F# Language Specification is authored by Microsoft, Microsoft Research and contributors from the F# community and is made available here by agreement.

 ### F# 3.0

   * [The F# 3.0 Language Specification (final version, PDF)](3.0/FSharpSpec-3.0-final.pdf) - The final version of the F# 3.0 language